 Here you will find answers to the most frequently asked questions about Commons Open Repository Exchange (CORE).
 Should your question not be answered below or should you wish to provide general feedback, please feel free to e-mail us at core at hcommons dot org.
-We will respond as quickly as possible, and certainly within one working day.
+We will respond as quickly as possible.

 Why should I deposit my work with CORE?